EllaBrands/stanDev/Model-Concept.md

 const;
 ```

-Write out dimensions of params corresponding to get_param_names
+Write out dimensions of params corresponding to get_param_names (in constrained space)

 ```
 void